tychen742/introcscs/source/1.context/computerscience.rst

 Programming as a way of thinking
 ---------------------------------
-Learning to program means learning a new way to think, meaning to "think like a computer scientist," as Allen Downey (:footcite:p:`2024:downey`) puts it.
+Learning to program means learning a new way to think, meaning to "think like a computer scientist," as Allen Downey [#f1]_ puts it.
 As Downey says, "this way of thinking combines some of the best features of mathematics, engineering, and natural science.
 Like mathematicians, computer scientists use formal languages to denote ideas – specifically computations.
 Like engineers, they design things, assembling components into systems and evaluating trade-offs among alternatives.
-Like scientists, they observe the behavior of complex systems, form hypotheses, and test predictions" (:footcite:p:`2024:downey`).
+Like scientists, they observe the behavior of complex systems, form hypotheses, and test predictions" [#f1]_.

-To learn a programming language, we start with most basic elements of programming such as how computers represents numbers, letters, words, and perform arithmetic operations.
-Next we follow by learning the vocabulary of programming, including terms like operator, expression, value, and type.
+To learn a programming language, we start with the most basic elements of programming such as how computers represents numbers, letters, words, and perform arithmetic operations.
+Next we learn the vocabulary of programming, including terms like operator, expression, value, and type.
+Along with learning the *syntax* of a programming language, you will become proficient in speaking that language.

 .. index:: algorithms